onera/paradigm/doc/sphinx/source/developer_manual/dev_tools/exch_helper.rst

 .. dropdown:: Non-blocking exchanges

-  Non-blocking exchanges can be either oneshot of persistent (see above).
+  Non-blocking exchanges can be either oneshot or persistent (see above).
-  In both case, started exchange must be waited with the ``PDM_exchange_helper_exch_wait`` function.
+  In both cases, started exchange must be waited with the ``PDM_exchange_helper_exch_wait`` function.

   .. dropdown:: Oneshot